Haydn-Martin/Haydn-Martin.github.io/_posts/2026-06-11-Science-No-School.md

 falsify these consequences even if we had them.

-What we're left with a messy collection of theories, data, statistics, politics (the subject itself used to be known as political economy), and ethics.
-Acolytes and iconoclasts.
-And dogma.
+What we're left with a messy collection of theories, data, statistics, econometrics, politics (the subject itself used to be known as political economy), and ethics.

-And unlike the science you learned in a classroom-laboratory at school - in which there is a logical chain of theory superseded by the next theory - in Economics, we have _schools of thought_.
+In Economics, _schools of thought_ are more important than in natural science.
 These divergent schools all have serious intellectual backing and real-world implementations.

-And yet we can't seem to agree which ones are valid.
-It would be as if physicists still couldn't rule out, or at least had to seriously contend with proponents of Newton's physics, rather than Einstein's.
-Doesn't that sound exhausting?

-When discussing economics _today_, not just the history of economics, one should be aware of the (main) schools of thought.
+When discussing economics _today_, it's useful to be aware of the (main) schools of thought.
 So then here's a quick summary of The Schools and what they arose as a response to/in the context of:

 - **Classical Economics**: market co-ordination via the Smithian invisible hand.